asineth0/checkn1x/README.md

 ## Usage

+**Use whatever tool you want, but I'm only officially supporting Etcher.**

 1. Download [Etcher](https://etcher.io) and the ISO from releases.
 2. Open the ``.iso`` you downloaded in Etcher.
 3. Write it to your USB drive.